 You spend a lot of time and energy earning it, but do you actually know where you spend your hard-earned cash?
 Tracking your spending is key when you've got big savings goals to kick, like a house deposit.

-Once you know where all your money is going, you should have a pretty good idea of how much extra money you have each month to devote to your savings instead, and what expenditures you can get rid of to free up even more money.
+Once you know where all your money is going, you should have a pretty good idea of how much extra money you have each month to devote to your savings instead, and what expenditures you can offload to free up even more money.

 Double down on debt

-If you have any credit card other consumer or personal loan debt, you want to eliminate this before you approach a lender.
-Devoting funds elsewhere when you’re trying to save up for a house deposit may seem counter-intuitive, but it’s something that has to be done.
-Any debt you do have will decrease your borrowing capacity when you apply for a home loan.
-Lenders may also be less willing to lend you money for a home loan if you have too many debts.
+If you have any credit card, buy now pay later, or personal loan debt, you'll want to eliminate this before you approach a lender.
+Devoting funds elsewhere when you're trying to save up for a house deposit may seem counterintuitive, but it can be important.
+Any debt you carry will decrease your borrowing capacity when you apply for a home loan.
+Lenders may also be less willing to give you a home loan if you have too many debts.

-The interest you’re paying on your debt is eating into your ability to save for a house deposit because it’s compounding (growing bigger over time).
-The sooner you can attack your debts, you’ll have more money to devote to your savings goal instead.
+Keep in mind, the interest you're paying on your debt is eating into your ability to save for a house deposit because it's compounding (growing bigger over time).
+The sooner you can attack your debts, the sooner you'll have more money to devote to your savings goal instead.

 2. Make a budget

 In most cases, a good budget should be realistic and have wiggle room.
-But because you have a pretty substantial savings goal, your budget will need to be more aggressive if you want to meet that goal quickly.
-This means you’ll have to cut out a lot of non-essential spending and be prepared to live frugally while you save up.
+But when you have a pretty substantial savings goal, your budget will need to be more aggressive if you want to meet that goal quickly.
+This means you'll have to cut non-essential spending and be prepared to live frugally while you save.

-A lot of people use the 50/30/20 rule for budgeting (50% for necessities, 30% for wants, 20% for saving).
-This is normally a pretty ideal budget, but because you’re saving for a house deposit you may want to allocate more than 20% of your income towards savings.
-There may be areas in the 30% ‘wants’ section you can cut out, like spending less money on clothes or having fewer dinners out during the week.
-You may need to trim items out of the 50% necessities budget too, such as spending less money on rent or reducing your bills.
+Some people use the 50/30/20 rule for budgeting (50% for necessities, 30% for wants, 20% for saving).
+This is normally a pretty ideal budgeting strategy.
+But because you're saving for a house deposit, you may want to allocate more than 20% of your income towards savings.
+There may be areas in the 30% 'wants' section you can cut, such as spending less money on clothes or cooking at home instead of dining out and buying takeaways.
+You may also need to trim items in 50% necessities budget too, such as spending less on rent or reducing your bills.

 3. Maximise your savings

-As soon as your paycheque hits your bank account, you want to immediately siphon off the largest possible chunk you can afford into an untouchable high-interest savings account.
+As soon as your pay hits your bank account, you want to immediately siphon off the largest possible chunk you can afford into an untouchable high interest savings account.

 To save for a deposit faster, there are a few options you may want to consider:

-Trying to save up for a house deposit while paying ludicrous amounts of rent every week is pretty hard.
+Trying to save for a house deposit while paying ludicrous amounts of rent every week is difficult.
 While rent and bills are often non-negotiable, there are ways to trim costs.
-If your parents haven’t renovated your childhood bedroom into a home gym yet, you might want to just suck it up and move back home while you save.
-Not only will you not have to contend with the significant expense of rent, but there’s also a good chance your parents will look after many of your grocery expenses too.
-This frees up a significant chunk of cash to pop straight into your savings.
+If your parents haven't renovated your childhood bedroom into a home gym yet, you might want to just suck it up and move back home while you save.
+Not only will you not have to contend with the significant expense of rent, there's a good chance your parents will look after many of your grocery expenses too.
+This frees up a significant chunk of cash to pop straight into your savings account.

 It's important to decrease your expenses when you're saving for a house deposit, but have you considered ways to boost your income too?